Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/driver/spi/sync/spi_multi_instance/readme.md

 1. Build and program the application using its IDE
 2. The LED indicates success or failure
-    - The LED turns ON when the data read from the EEPROMs matches with the data written to the EEPROMs.
+    - The LED turns ON when the data read from the EEPROMs matches with the data written to the EEPROMs

 Refer to the following table for LED name: